 5. Saves resources

 An account-based approach to marketing helps to conserve resources.
-Your marketing efforts will be focused on a smaller number of accounts that are likely to buy from you.
+Your marketing efforts will be focused on a smaller number of accounts that are more likely to buy from you than others.

 Full-disclosure; Account-Based Marketing works best when selling to B2B enterprises.
 However, that’s not to say that it cannot work when selling to smaller organizations or startups as well.

-With the right help and solid knowledge base, you can implement an Account-Based Marketing strategy as part of your startup marketing efforts and leverage some of its benefits.
+With the right help and solid knowledge base, you can implement an Account-Based Marketing strategy as part of your startup marketing efforts and reap some of its benefits.

-If you’re interested in learning more or implementing an Account-Based Marketing strategy, G2Mteam can help- We are a boutique all-in-one startup marketing company that implements an Account-Based Marketing process and work every step of the way to ensure it’s done right.
+If you’re interested in learning more or implementing an Account-Based Marketing strategy, G2Mteam can help – We are a boutique all-in-one startup marketing company that implements Account-Based Marketing processes and work every step of the way to ensure it’s done smartly.